jeschollaert/TAMARIND/README.md

 <!--visual of tamarindus occidentalis; Tamarindus occidentalis Gaertn.
 (1791) https://www.biodiversitylibrary.org/page/37208043#page/364/mode/1up-->

 ### The Tamarind's Locale
 The tamarind tree, a non-endangered semi-evergreen species, is easily recognizable for its beaded-necklace shaped pod and its pinnately lobed leaves that group to form a dense and bushy head of branches.
-As a member of the <span eid="Q44448">Fabaceae</span> family, it is best suited to the region between 23º26’N and 23º26’S, an area characterized by seasonal dry forest, tropical seasonal forest, and savanna biomes.[^ref3] These biomes’ climates feature slightly strong thermal oscillation and concentrated rains during specific parts of the year, resulting in water stress for plants during the dry season.
-Tamarind, therefore, is a drought-resistant tree with the capacity to grow in poorly developed soils through nitrogen fixation and endure aerosol salt from windy coastal areas.
+It is best suited to the region between 23º26’N and 23º26’S, an area characterized by seasonal dry forest, tropical seasonal forest, and savanna biomes.[^ref3] These biomes’ climates feature slightly strong thermal oscillation and concentrated rains during specific parts of the year, resulting in water stress for plants during the dry season.
+Tamarind, therefore, is a drought-resistant tree with the capacity to grow in poorly developed soils through nitrogen fixation, as a member of the <span eid="Q44448">Fabaceae</span> family, and endure aerosol salt from windy coastal areas.
 <param ve-map
        time-dimension
        time-interval="-001000/"